ssbc/ssb-meta-feeds-spec/README.md

 The `contentSignature` field inside a decrypted `contentSection` **MUST** use the `subfeed`'s cryptographic keypair.

-## Example of a meta feed
+## Example of a metafeed

-Here is an an example of a meta feed with 2 sub feeds: one for `main` social data and another one for `application-x` in a different format.
+Here is an an example of a metafeed with 2 sub feeds: one for `main` social data and another one for `application-x` in a different format.

 ![Diagram](./metafeed-example1.svg)